Trillium: Higher-Order Concurrent and Distributed Separation Logic for Intensional Refinement: Introduction

-\paragraph{Contributions.} In summary, we make the following contributions: \begin{itemize} \item We introduce \ThePLog{}, a generic program logic that unifies Hoare-style reasoning with local reasoning about history-sensitive refinement relations among traces of program executions and traces of a model (\sectref{sec:reflog}). \item We instantitate \ThePLog{} with \AnerisLang{}, a distributed higher-order concurrent imperative programming language (similar to OCaml with sockets) to get an extension of \Aneris{} that unifies refinement and Hoare-style reasoning about implementations of distributed systems. \item We use this instantiation to establish correctness of concrete implementations of two distributed protocols, two-phase commit and single-decree Paxos, by showing that they refine their abstract \TLA{} specifications.
-To the best of our knowledge, this is the first foundationally verified proof that a concrete implementation of a distributed protocol correctly implements its abstract \TLA{} specification.
-We also demonstrate how to use the \emph{same} refinement specification both to prove properties about the implementation, by relying on existing correctness theorems of the \TLA{} specification, and to show functional correctness of client programs, thus leveraging the unification of refinement and Hoare-style reasoning (\sectref{sec:tla}). \item We further show functional correctness and strong eventual consistency of a concrete implementation of a CRDT.
-The proof of the latter relies on the fact that we establish that the implementation is a history-preserving refinement of a model; this allows us to transfer fairness assumptions on the implementation to the model and prove strong eventual consistency.
-To the best of our knowledge, this is the first such proof that takes into account the inter-replica communication at the level of the implementation; the concurrent interactions with the user-exposed operations makes it non-trivial to reason about eventual consistency. \item We instantiate \ThePLog{} with \HeapLang{}, a higher-order concurrent imperative programming language and use the resulting logic to show fair termination of a concurrent program by establishing a fair termination-preserving refinement of a suitable model. \end{itemize} All the results presented in this paper have been formalized in Coq, on top of the \Iris{} base-logic formalization and using the \Iris{} Proof Mode \cite{ipm}.
-We use the \Iris{} Proof Mode to support interactive verification in \ThePLog{} (in the same style as one has for \Iris{}), which means that one can reason formally in \ThePLog{} much in the same way as one reasons in Coq.
-We stress that our formal development is what is often called foundational: the operational semantics of the distributed programming language, the abstract models, and the model of the program logic are all formally defined in Coq, and through adequacy theorems of the program logic, the end result of a verification is a formal theorem expressed only in terms of the operational semantics of the programming language and the model.
+\paragraph{Contributions} In summary, we make the following contributions: \begin{itemize} \item We introduce \Trillium{} (\cref{sec:background_trillium}), a language-agnostic separation logic framework for establishing intensional refinement relations between traces of program executions and models. \item We develop \Fairis{} (\cref{sec:fairis}), a higher-order concurrent separation logic for showing liveness properties of concurrent programs under fair scheduling assumptions through a fair termination-preserving refinement of a carefully chosen model (see discussion in \cref{sec:bg-key-obs}). \item We showcase \Fairis{} on a number of challenging but small concurrent examples (\cref{sec:fairis_examples}). \item We instantiate \Trillium{} with \AnerisLang{} to get an extension of \Aneris{} \cite{DBLP:conf/esop/Krogh-Jespersen20} that can be used to show intensional refinements of distributed systems (\cref{sec:aneris}). \item We use the Aneris instantiation of Trillium to show that two distributed protocols, two-phase commit and single-decree Paxos, refine their abstract \TLA{} \cite{lamport1993hybrid} specifications.
+To the best of our knowledge, this is the first foundationally verified proof that a concrete implementation of a distributed protocol correctly implements an abstract \TLA{} specification. \item We further show functional correctness and strong eventual consistency of a concrete implementation of a Conflict-Free Replicated Data Type (CRDT).
+The challenging part is incorporating the notion of fairness of the inter-replica communication; if messages from one replica are just ignored, then eventual consistency will never be reached.
+Moreover, the concurrent interactions with the user-exposed operations makes it non-trivial to reason about eventual consistency.
+To the best of our knowledge, this is the first such proof that takes into account the inter-replica communication at the level of the implementation.
+For the sake of space, we have relegated further details about this example to the accompanying appendix. \item All the results that appear in the paper have been formalized in the Coq proof assistant using the Iris separation logic framework. \end{itemize}